NucleaPeon/apt-repo/README.md

 News
 ====

-* End of 0.10.x series announced, possible 0.10.6 release with more apt-pkg support Once 0.10.6 is released, migration support will be removed for simplicity and speed.
+* End of 0.10.x series announced, possible 0.10.6 release with more apt-pkg support.

+  Once 0.10.6 is released, migration support will be removed for simplicity and speed.
   If you use 0.9.x series, please update with 0.10.x and then move to 0.11.x.
   Once Milestone 1 is reached, we move into 1.x.x territory and officially move